AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

 hidefromtoc: yes
 exl-id: 0cf881a2-3784-45eb-afe8-3435e5e95cf4
 ---
-# Create a form using Adaptive Form Block
+# Create a form using Adaptive Forms Block

-In today's digital age, creating user-friendly forms is essential for any organization.
-AEM Forms Edge Delivery's lets you create forms using familiar tools like Word or Google Docs.
+AEM Forms Edge Delivery provides a block, known as Adaptive Forms Block, to help you easily create forms to capture and store captured data.
+You can [create a new AEM project pre-equipped with Adaptive Forms Block](/help/edge/docs/forms/tutorial.md#create-a-new-aem-project-pre-equipped-with-adaptive-forms-block) or [add the Adaptive Forms Block to an existing AEM project](/help/edge/docs/forms/tutorial.md#add-adaptive-forms-block-to-your-existing-aem-project).

 These forms submit data directly to a Microsoft Excel or Google Sheets file, enabling you to use vibrant ecosystem and robust APIs of Google Sheets, Microsoft Excel, and Microsoft Sharepoint to easily process submitted data or to initiate an existing business workflow.

 ![Document-based authoring ecosystem](/help/edge/assets/document-based-authoring-workflow-create-form.png)

-AEM Forms Edge Delivery provides a block, known as Adaptive Form Block, to help you easily create forms to capture and store captured data.
-You can include the Adaptive Form Block in your AEM EDS project to start creating a form.
-Let's start:

 ## Prerequisites

 Before you start, ensure that you have completed the following steps:

-* Set up an [AEM project using AEM Forms boilerplate](/help/edge/docs/forms/tutorial.md#create-a-new-aem-project-pre-equipped-with-adaptive-forms-block) or [add adaptive forms block to your exisiting AEM Project](/help/edge/docs/forms/tutorial.md#add-adaptive-forms-block-to-your-existing-aem-project) and clone the corresponding GitHub repository on your local machine.
+* Set up an [AEM project using AEM Forms boilerplate](/help/edge/docs/forms/tutorial.md#create-a-new-aem-project-pre-equipped-with-adaptive-forms-block) or [added Adaptive Forms Block to your exisiting AEM Project](/help/edge/docs/forms/tutorial.md#add-adaptive-forms-block-to-your-existing-aem-project) and clone the corresponding GitHub repository on your local machine.
 In this document, the local folder of your Edge Delivery Services (EDS) project is referred as `[EDS Project repository]` .
 * Ensure that you have access to Google Sheets or Microsoft SharePoint.
 To set up Microsoft SharePoint as your content source, see [How to use Sharepoint](https://www.aem.live/docs/setup-customer-sharepoint)